filthyrake/astro-gcal/README.md

 This is intended to be run out of AWS, using a series of Lambdas and DynamoDB.
 This requires a Pro Astrospheric account in order to get an Astrospheric API key.

-Current Status: FULLY WORKING (I think) - but very still in development
+Current Status: PARTIALLY WORKING (I think) - but very still in development

 Currently we are successfully querying the astrospheric API for the forecast and writing the date/time ranges that meet our predefined requirements to DynamoDB.  getForecast.py is now functionally complete.
 We are also now able to create Calendar events in Google Calendar when updateTables.py is run.
-This is now technically "functionally complete" but I am very much leaving this listed as still in development until I have time to do some more refactoring, code cleanups, write docs, etc...
+There is some weird behavior going on where it isnt creating all of the relevant events, and the time stuff is being wonky.
 TO-DO:
 * Add more tests/etc
 * Write installation/usage instructions